The ‘go-to’ racecourse review website

 in the

 2BlokesGoRacing is an idea that evolved at the end of 2021 from...two blokes going horse racing.
 After some research, we found that there were no ‘all under one roof’ racecourse review websites that detailed the race day experience for racegoers like ourselves.
 That needed rectifying, so in January 2022, we started one.
-Unique to our blog-style reviews is that, should we revisit a racecourse, it will be a completely new review thus reflecting what we see, observe, hear, or even smell, on that particular visit.
+Unique to our blog-style reviews is that, when we revisit a racecourse, it will be a completely new review, thus reflecting what we see, observe, hear, or even smell on that particular visit.

 Our goal?
 To give honest reviews on a day at the races at every racecourse up and down the country through the eyes of two 'ordinary Joe' racegoers, in easy-to-understand, no frills, no big fancy words, plain English - a racecourse review website from racegoers for racegoers.
-We are proud to be the original and only racecourse review website to have reviewed all sixty* UK racecourses.
+We are proud to be the original and only racecourse review website to have reviewed all sixty British racecourses at least twice.

 The two blokes in question are Nige (Leg) Graham and Jules (Cheg) Rea.